johsieders/essays/content/23-is-science-a-threat.md

 principles, the constancy of the speed of light is only an observation that cannot be proved.
 Quantum mechanics does not require any additional principles, but it replaces the volume-less particles of classical mechanics with wave functions, which can be used to calculate the probability of a particle having a particular property, such as position or momentum.
-Given the concepts and principles involved, you can derive both theories from your armchair, using mathematics that is slightly more complicated for quantum mechanics.
+Given the concepts and principles involved, you can use mathematics to derive both theories from your armchair.
+However, the mathematics of quantum mechanics and general relativity is more complicated.
 And again, back in your lab, you'll find your results confirmed.
 So the miracle goes on and on and on.
 Imagine all these famous and utterly unfathomable results, such as *E = mc<sup>2</sup>*, Schrödinger’s equation, or the Heisenberg Uncertainty Principle, popping up after a few lines of calculation using mathematics that existed long